[FULL GUIDE] How Long To Cook A Pernil In The Oven

 In a large bowl, combine all the marinade ingredients and mix well.
 Place the pork shoulder in a resealable plastic bag or a large container and pour the marinade over it.
 Make sure the meat is fully coated with the marinade.
 Seal the bag or cover the container and place it in the refrigerator to marinate for at least 4 hours, but preferably overnight.
 This will allow the flavors to penetrate the meat.

-Related: [FULL GUIDE] How Long To Bake Banana Bread In A Convection Oven
+Related: [FULL GUIDE] How Long To Cook Pork Belly In Oven

 Step 2: Preheat The Oven